We earn commissions from brands listed on this site, which influences how listings are presented.

 Anna Baluch

-Some states demand only basic liability coverage, while others require additional protections like personal injury protection or uninsured motorist coverage.
+Some states require only basic liability insurance, while others mandate additional protections like personal injury protection (PIP), medical payments (MedPay), or uninsured motorist coverage.

 What Are State Minimum Car Insurance Requirements?